What Should I Give Up for Lent?

 Read the Gospels.

-Pick a Gospel and read a passage each day during Lent.
+Pick one Gospel—Matthew, Mark, Luke, or John—and read it all the way through during Lent.
+Just reading for 10 or 15 minutes a day is plenty of time to do that.
 It is in reading the Gospels that we can realize that Jesus is not just a historical figure.
 He is alive and with us in everything we do.

 Sit in a church